Thinking about life

 So how does one transition from coming-of-age to being-of-age?
 That is the question.
 I think blogging about the insights and lessons learned is one way of investigating possible paths, but better if it's among a community of pursuers.
 There has to be a fantastic role for someone who has pursued knowledge for so long with the humble awareness of how community makes the man.
 Familiar work practices are still paying the bills and bringing meaning to each day, but there is a new way to work out there that will better align to this phase of life.
 May I find that soon.
 So be it if it is facilitated by a different style of blogging on this page starting right now.

 During September 16-20, 2016, I performed the duties of a delegate at the International Aquarium Congress in Vancouver, Canada.
 And so ended my eight year run of working as a data visualization and ocean awareness consultant for the world's large public aquariums.
-I don't think any other responsibility will feel quite as global or as exotic as what culminated in the congresses in Shanghai, Cape Town, and Vancouver.
-We came together as a congress to look at energy sources, fish health, and climate change communications and find meaningful solutions for the world's aquariums to implement from a best-of discussion run like a mini United Nations of sorts.
+I don't think any other responsibility will feel quite as global, as exotic, or as satisfying as what culminated in the congresses in Shanghai, Cape Town, and Vancouver.
+We came together as a congress to look at energy sources, fish health, and climate change communications and find meaningful solutions for the world's aquariums to implement from a best-of process run like a mini United Nations of sorts.
 If only everyone got to participate in such an international group so intimately (a memoir of sorts).

 On September 7th, 2016, I kicked off the Proficiency in Ocean Data Science program at the University of Rhode Island.
 Along with three ocean data science research faculty, we started a unique classroom experience for undergraduate students who are interested in a career in ocean data science.
 Funded by the Office of Naval Research for three years, the program should get off to a strong start which we hope to maintain through great collaborations and sharing with developing programs throughout the country.
-Our goal is to set off careers as ocean data scientists for many motivated young people who are keen to stay in Rhode Island should the Navy use such services.
+Our goal is to set off careers as ocean data scientists for many motivated young people who are keen to stay in Rhode Island for Navy work.

-During August 9-13, 2015 I attended SIGGRAPH in Los Angeles for the first time in nine years.
+In Los Angeles, during August 9-13 2015, I attended SIGGRAPH for the first time in nine years.
 I attended because the CG&A editorial board met in the vicinity the weekend before and I looked forward to seeing the advancements in VR being presented at the conference.
 During the board meeting, I stayed in a corporate hotel with 3x the space necessary for my comfort.
 To shake that isolation of excess, I used airbnb to find a collaborative artist loft in the Toy District and ate gourmet meals (scallop supper, chicken parmigiana, primo Waldorf salad) with interesting artists doing active work for four days.
 Fantastic.
 Sure I felt old at SIGGRAPH but a great side-effect of being in VR for hours at a time is you lose track of yourself in there.
 The demonstrations were adequate and the storylines were more hopeful than the day-to-day media read tracking VR.
 I particularly enjoyed an immersive film providing me a tour of the Mandelbulb3D fractal environment.
-And, I enjoyed the program at the University of Southern California that provided me an afternoon and evening on campus (I had never been).
+And, I enjoyed the program at the University of Southern California that provided me an afternoon and evening on campus (I had never been on campus before).

 During September 15-19, 2014, I attended the Information-Based Complexity and Stochastic Computation workshop at Brown University.
 Ramping up my editorial abilities for a regular Art on Graphics column in Computer Graphics and Applications magazine means more time catching up with scientists in the complexity and stochastic computation field.
 Hoping to inspire information visualization processes I have been working on lately.